ToXMon/vc/DEPLOYMENT.md

 # Quick Deployment Guide - All or Nothing PWA

+## 🎮 Real Multiplayer with PeerJS!

+Your app now features **true peer-to-peer multiplayer** using PeerJS.
+No backend server needed - just deploy statically and play in real-time!

 ## Tonight's Deployment Steps

 ### Option 1: GitHub Pages (Easiest - 2 minutes)